Michael Winner: Police Memorial Trust

-Winner was an active proponent of law enforcement issues, and established the Police Memorial Trust after WPC Yvonne Fletcher was murdered in 1984.
+Winner established the Police Memorial Trust after WPC Yvonne Fletcher was murdered in 1984.
 Thirty-six local memorials honouring police officers who died in the line of duty, have been erected since 1985, beginning with that of Fletcher in St. James's Square, London.
 The National Police Memorial, opposite St. James's Park at the junction of Horse Guards Road and The Mall, was also unveiled by Queen Elizabeth II on 26 April 2005.

-In 2006, it was revealed that Winner had been offered but declined an OBE in the Queen's Birthday Honours for his part in campaigning for the Police Memorial Trust.
-Winner remarked: 'An OBE is what you get if you clean the toilets well at King's Cross station.'
+In 2006, it was reported that Winner had been offered, but declined, an OBE in the Queen's Birthday Honours for his part in campaigning for the Police Memorial Trust.
+Winner remarked: "An OBE is what you get if you clean the toilets well at King's Cross station."
 Winner subsequently alleged (on his Twitter page) that he had also turned down a knighthood.

 Winner's Dinners

-Winner remained prominent in British life for other reasons, including his outspoken restaurant reviews.
-His fame as a restaurant critic was such that, at a Cornwall cafe, an unconsumed piece of his serving of lemon drizzle cake was incorporated into the Museum of Celebrity Leftovers.
 Winner wrote his column, "Winner's Dinners", in The Sunday Times for more than twenty years.
 On 2 December 2012, he announced that he was to contribute his last review because of poor health, which had put him in hospital eight times in the previous seven months.
+His fame as a restaurant critic was such that, at a Cornwall cafe, an unconsumed piece of his serving of lemon drizzle cake was incorporated into the Museum of Celebrity Leftovers.

 Political views

 Winner was an outspoken character.
 He was a member of the Conservative Party and supporter of Prime Minister Margaret Thatcher.
-Winner was praised for having liberal views on gay rights, in particular during an episode of Richard Littlejohn Live and Uncut, where he attacked the presenter (who had been in the midst of an attack on two lesbian guests) for his stance on same-sex marriage and parenting, going so far as to say to him 'The lesbians have come over with considerable dignity whereas you have come over as an arsehole.'
+Winner was praised for having liberal views on gay rights, in particular during an episode of Richard Littlejohn Live and Uncut, where he attacked the presenter (who had been in the midst of an attack on two lesbian guests) for his stance on same-sex marriage and parenting, going so far as to say to him "The lesbians have come over with considerable dignity whereas you have come over as an arsehole."
 After Winner's death, this moment was brought up many times in eulogies to him.

-In a 2009 interview with The Daily Telegraph, Winner bemoaned political correctness, and said that if he was Prime Minister, he would be 'to the right of Hitler'.
+In a 2009 interview with The Daily Telegraph, Winner bemoaned political correctness, and said that if he was Prime Minister, he would be "to the right of Hitler".
+Following that he said "No immigration!
+Shoot anyone who commits a crime!
+Shoot people who park in the wrong place in front of my garage!
+I would be ferocious.
+And believe me, it's needed."